mozilla/remote-settings/docs/frequently-asked-questions.rst

     If you have a lot of data that you want to duplicate from one instance to another, check out `kinto-wizard <https://github.com/Kinto/kinto-wizard/>`_ that can dump and load records!

-How many entries does it support?
+How many records does it support?
 ---------------------------------

 We already have use-cases that contain several hundreds of records, and it's totally fine.